-Least manly: Mountain Lake – such a regrettable purchase.
+Least manly: Mountain Lake – a regrettable purchase.
 Although, I didn’t have success with The Lumberjack by Boyfriend Candle, it did make me curious to try out more dye-free wax.
 Often times I get a particular wax melt because I like the pretty colors or decorations, this will allow me to focus more so on the scent and throw.

 Most manly of the month goes to Hemingway.
 What else would you expect from a scent inspired by an author who built a career writing about war, bullfighting, hunting and fishing?

 As far as other manly fragrances go, I also love Yankee Candle’s Mountain Lodge scent.
-It’s in my top three all time favorites as well and the one I would always go to as an employee when customers would inevitably ask me, “What’s your favorite candle?”
+It’s in my top three all time favorites and the one I would always go to as an employee when customers would inevitably ask me, “What’s your favorite candle?”